 Any head covering must not interfere with or disrupt the educational operation of the school or display symbols, gestures, or language that violate division, state, and/or federal laws and regulations.
 Head coverings must not conceal the identity of students.

 Flip flop-based footwear must consist of a supportive strap or have bands to support walking in the school setting.

 The dress code applies to all students while in attendance at the school or school-sponsored events during the school day.
 The principal or principal designee at each school reserves the right to determine what dress and appearance is appropriate for the learning environment.
 The school administrators will make every effort to be fair in monitoring and addressing dress code violations.

 Violation of the student dress code regulation will subject the student to disciplinary action by the school’s administration per the Student Handbook and Conduct Code.

-The 2021-22 school year will begin with several new school administrators in our schools, as well as some veteran administrators in new roles within the division.
+The 2023-24 school year will begin with several new division and school administrators in our schools, as well as some veteran administrators in new roles within the division.
 Please join us in welcoming the following staff members to their new positions:

 The division has also updated the names of two departments to more accurately reflect the department duties.
 The Student Services department has become the Special Education department while the School Administration department is now the Student Services department.
 Job titles have also been adjusted to reflect this reorganization.